lcaresia/UrlShortner/README.md

 This API can create/redirect a Shortened Link and provide a views count to show in a info page.

 ## Demo
-Here you can use a [DEMO](https://urls.bubbleapps.io/version-test) using Bubble as frontend.
+Here you can see a [DEMO](https://urls.bubbleapps.io/version-test) using Bubble as frontend.

 ## Installation